of Aid Stations

 25% Paved / 75% trail

-Entries open on Saturday 14th July 2018 at 1000.
+Entries opened on Saturday 6th July 2019 at 1000.
 There will be 400 places for the event on open registration.
 Places are open on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 There will be no waiting list for this event.

 Entry fee is £165 with no additional card fees.

 Race HQ is at Richmond Old Town Hall overlooking the river and a short walk from Richmond station.
 The race starts on the river itself, adjacent to Richmond Town Hall on the New Richmond Waterfront.
 Runners will be able to register at that location from 0715 on race morning up until just prior to the start of the race briefing at 0915.
-Race start is at 0930 which is half an hour earlier than in previous years.
+Race start is at 0930.

 The finish location is Queen's College Recreation Ground just a few hundred yards from the city centre.
 Runners will turn left off of the Thames Path just before the Head of the River Pub which looms over the Thames Path from Oxford City Centre, and turn directly in to the finishing chute in front of the pavilion.
 We are very privileged to be allowed to finish in the grounds of Oxford University.